tegandbiscuits/Secret-Santa-App/readme.md

 #### Build
 * Build the whole project: `grunt`

 **Notes about this project:** This is a [Dojo](http://codingdojo.org/cgi-bin/wiki.pl?WhatIsCodingDojo) challenge designed to hone your skills in app development.
 You may start this project using this default app -- designed to get developers moving quickly -- or build your own app from scratch.
+This app was built using Yeoman, and FireBase.
+You will need to use your won FireBase account for it to work.

 # The Secret Santa Dojo Challenge